-But I’ve loved them all, even my badass cat, Jimmy, who bit me so badly I was on three antibiotics at once and still have a scar on my leg to show for the whole thing.
+But I’ve loved them all, even my badass cat, Jimmy, who once bit me so severely I was on three antibiotics at one time and still have a scar on my leg to show for the whole thing.
 (In Jimmy’s defense, though, he was trying to attack a loose pit bull that had come up onto our porch—I just happened to step in between them.
 Word to the wise: get the hell out of the way if you’re ever in this sort of situation.)

 Here’s the 2007 Craigslist ad that sold me on Marcus (I wish I’d saved the picture.)—